AbhiramRV/Object_detection/README.md

 Occupancy network.

 Choice of loss function varies depending on the problem.
 Loss function calculates deviation between predicted and actual values whereas cost function calculates average fo the deviation across the training dataset.

+Using inbuilt python function significantly increases the speed of computation than using explicit for loops in the code.